GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 ./bin/o2a --help
 ```

-In all the examples below it assumed that the [bin](bin) directory is in your PATH.
+In all the examples below it is assumed that the [bin](bin) directory is in your PATH.

 ## Static code analysis and pre-commit hooks